Bloafer/Posts-To-Page/readme.txt

 Please visit http://studio.bloafer.com/wordpress-plugins/posts-to-page/ you can find in-depth tutorials.

 == Changelog ==

+= 1.6 =
+This update adds the debug option, this allows remote debugging of the Posts to Page and fixes an image bug

+* the "category" variable no supports multiple categories [posts-to-page category="1,2,3"] or [posts-to-page category="uncategorized,foo,bar"]

 = 1.5 =
 This update adds a massive amount of functionality to improve your Posts to Page life